mitogen-hq/mitogen/docs/api.rst

     and router, and responds to function calls identically to children created using other methods.

+    The use of this method is strongly discouraged.
+It requires Python 2.6 or newer, as older Pythons made no effort to reset threading state upon fork.

     For long-lived processes, :meth:`local` is always better as it guarantees a pristine interpreter state that inherited little from the parent.
 Forking should only be used in performance-sensitive scenarios